About Genus Serrasalmus

 Photo of varying body shape of a Serrasalmus species (top) and a Pygocentrus (bottom).

-If you do not want to read this article, you may click this link to access the Serrasalmus List near the bottom of this page.
+If you do not want to read this article, you may click here to access the Serrasalmus list and distribution.

 INTRODUCTION